 - Add the CMD or BAT file in the Files and Folders page.
-This way the file will be installed by the package and it can be launched after the Install Execution Stage -> Add Resources action group.
-In this case the custom action should be set as "Deferred" in the Custom Action Properties page to make sure it can access the installed file.
+This way the file will be installed by the package, and it can be launched after the Install Execution Stage -> Add Resources action group.
+In this case, the custom action should be set as "Deferred" in the Custom Action Properties page to make sure it can access the installed file.

 - Another approach is to add the CMD or BAT file as a temporary file.
 This way, the file is copied on the target machine after the Wizard Dialogs Stage -> Paths Resolution -> CostFinalize standard action and removed after Install Execution Stage -> Finish Execution -> InstallFinalize.
 In this case the custom action can use any execution option.

 After the file is added in the "Files and Folders" page, you can configure the custom action.

-A custom action which doesn't have a condition will run in every installation
+A custom action that doesn't have a condition will run in every installation